 How to crack JEE Main 2026 without Coaching?

-NTA will conduct the exam in two sessions in January and April.
-With only a few months left for the first attempt, its important to make a plan on how you should approach the JEE 2026 exam.
+NTA will conduct the session 2 exam from April 2 to 9.
+With only a few days left for the second attempt, its important to make a plan on how you should approach the JEE 2026 exam.
 Those candidates who have made their decision to prepare for JEE Main 2026 without coaching, Shiksha lists down some tips on how to prepare for the exam.

 Preparation Plan to Crack JEE Main Without Coaching?